TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/6-Persistence/2a-creating-the-repositories.rst

 .. note::

    Most occurring mistake for seemingly empty Repositories is a mis-configured *Storage-PID*.
-Thus, you should firstly evaluate the Template Module whether it is set correctly.
+Thus, you should first evaluate the Template Module whether it is set correctly.

-Besides of the options for setting the Page UID there exist two other possibilities for configuring the Persistence Layer:
+Besides the option for setting the Page UID, two other possibilities for configuring the Persistence Layer exist:
 *enableAutomaticCacheClearing* and *updateReferenceIndex*.
 The option :typoscript:`config.tx_extbase.persistence.enableAutomaticCacheClearing = 1` within the TypoScript setup leads to a deletion of the cache whenever the data is